Quick Links

 Belmont Junior School's SEND offer:

-You can find out how we support children with Special Educational Needs and/or Disabilities (SEND) at Belmont Junior School by reading our
+You can find out how we support children with Special Educational Needs and/or Disabilities (SEND) at Belmont Junior School by reading our policy

 EHCPs:

 Education, Health and Care Plans (EHCPs) are applied for if a child or young person requires extra support to make good educational progress.
 The key stages of the process are: Identifying, Assessing, Planning, Actioning and Reviewing.
-This website aims to explain each of the processes for parents: https://ehcpjourneys.com/?
+This website aims to explain each of the processes for parents: https://ehcpjourneys.com/

-The SENDCo:
+The Inclusion Assistant Head and SENDCo:

 Katherine Prodromou